gardener/machine-controller-manager-provider-azure/README.md

         make start
         ```
 4. On the third terminal pointing to `$GOPATH/src/github.com/gardener/machine-controller-manager-provider-azure`

-    - Fill in the object files given below and deploy them as described below.
+    Fill in the object files given below and deploy them as described below:

-    - Deploy the `machine-class`
+    - Deploy `kubernetes secret` for Azure.
         ```bash
-        kubectl apply -f kubernetes/machine-class.yaml
+        kubectl apply -f kubernetes/secret.yaml
         ```
-    - Deploy the `kubernetes secret` if required.
+    - Deploy `MachineClass`
         ```bash
-        kubectl apply -f kubernetes/secret.yaml
+        kubectl apply -f kubernetes/machine-class.yaml
         ```

-    - Deploy the `machine` object and make sure it joins the cluster successfully.
+    - Deploy `Machine` object and make sure it joins the cluster successfully.
         ```bash
         kubectl apply -f kubernetes/machine.yaml
         ```
     - Once machine joins, you can test by deploying a machine-deployment.

-    - Deploy the `machine-deployment` object and make sure it joins the cluster successfully.
+    - Deploy the `MachineDeployment` object and make sure it joins the cluster successfully.
         ```bash
         kubectl apply -f kubernetes/machine-deployment.yaml
         ```
-    - Make sure to delete both the `machine` and `machine-deployment` object after use.
+    - Make sure to delete both the `Machine` and `MachineDeployment` object after use.
         ```bash
         kubectl delete -f kubernetes/machine.yaml
         kubectl delete -f kubernetes/machine-deployment.yaml

-# THIS IS WORK IN PROGRESS
+        ```

+## Support for a new provider
+- Steps to be followed while implementing/testing a new provider are mentioned [here](https://github.com/gardener/machine-controller-manager/blob/master/docs/development/cp_support_new.md)